Authentication

 Common authentication errors:

-• 401 Unauthorized - No valid session or session expired
+• 401 Unauthorized - Missing or invalid token

-• 403 Forbidden - Valid session but insufficient permissions
+• 403 Forbidden - Valid token but insufficient permissions

 • 500 Internal Server Error - Server error during authentication